This article is part of a larger series on Retail Management.

 Return processing, quality check, and restocking

-The FedEx Fulfillment platform combines inventory management, processing, distribution, transportation, logistics, reverse logistics, and order information—allowing sellers to monitor every mission-critical piece of the fulfillment process.
+The FedEx Fulfillment online platform combines inventory management, processing, distribution, transportation, logistics, reverse logistics, and order information.
+This allows sellers to monitor every mission-critical piece of the fulfillment process.

 As a part of logistics giant FedEx, the company can provide detailed shipment tracking insight with advanced capabilities through its dashboard.
 It also comes with sophisticated reporting features, enabling analytics that go beyond standard stock-level management.